-Getting Started with Online Courses
+Getting Started with Online Learning

 What you can do to succeed

 - Take it one step at a time: Research has shown that multi-tasking is generally not effective in learning.
-If you tend to multi-task, try to focus on one task at a time instead of dividing your attention among multiple things at once.
+If you tend to multi-task, try to focus on one task at a time, instead of dividing your attention among multiple things at once.

 - Avoid procrastinating: Using applications to hand in work sometimes gets complicated.
 Try not to put things off until the last minute, because that minute might be spent solving technical issues!